Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 #### How does this look in practice?

 - **Automated Embedding Pipelines**: When a user uploads a new document, a background job is immediately triggered.
 This job extracts the text, chunks it into smaller pieces (to improve embedding accuracy for long documents), and calls an embedding model to generate vectors for each chunk.
-These vectors are then stored in a vector database or a database with vector support (like PostgreSQL with `pgvector`) alongside a reference to the original document and its metadata.
+These vectors are then stored in a vector database or a database with vector support (like PostgreSQL with `pgvector`), alongside a reference to the original document and its metadata.
 - **Semantic Querying**: When a user types "show me last week's meeting notes about the marketing campaign," the application takes that query, generates an embedding for it, and performs a similarity search against the vector store.
 The results are not just keywords, but documents that are semantically related to the query, even if they don't contain the exact words.

 ### 2. Security Is Not an Add-On

 AI applications must enforce your existing security boundaries, especially in **multi-tenant applications**.
-Since the [introduction of MCPs](https://minimalizt.dev/blog/what-is-an-mcp-server-and-why-build-one/), there have been quite a few [horror stories about data being wrongfully accessed](https://www.bleepingcomputer.com/news/security/asana-warns-mcp-ai-feature-exposed-customer-data-to-other-orgs/).
+Since the [introduction of MCP servers](https://minimalizt.dev/blog/what-is-an-mcp-server-and-why-build-one/), there have been quite a few [horror stories about data being wrongfully accessed](https://www.bleepingcomputer.com/news/security/asana-warns-mcp-ai-feature-exposed-customer-data-to-other-orgs/).

 In an AI-native architecture: